wzmsltw/BSN-boundary-sensitive-network.pytorch/README.md

-# BSN-boundary-sensitive-network
+# BSN-boundary-sensitive-network.pytorch

-This repo holds the codes of paper: "BSN: Boundary Sensitive Network for Temporal Action Proposal Generation", which is accepted in ECCV 2018.
+This repo holds the pytorch-version codes of paper: "BSN: Boundary Sensitive Network for Temporal Action Proposal Generation", which is accepted in ECCV 2018.

 [[Arxiv Preprint]](http://arxiv.org/abs/1806.02964)